google/page-alloc-bench/README.md

 - `kernel_page_alloc_latencies_ns`: Sample of latencies for the kernel allocation call.
 This is just the last N samples, no proper sampling logic is implemented.

+If you set `--alloc-orders` to contain multiple values (this is the default), the benchmark is repeated for each of the listed orders.
+The order is used as the argument to alloc_pages in the kernel-allocation aspect of the workload (i.e. we allocate pages of size 2^order), but doesn't influence the userspace allocation part.